Trees, Mycorrhizae, and Truffles: Beneficial Fungi

-Truffles are flavorful gourmet mushrooms.
-A truffle is the reproductive structure of a mycorrhizal fungus belonging to the genus Tuber.
-Chanterelles, morels, porcini mushrooms (or boletes) and matsutake mushrooms also develop from mycorrhizal fungi.
+Truffles are flavourful gourmet mushrooms and are another beneficial fungal product.
+A truffle is a reproductive structure of a mycorrhizal fungus belonging to the genus Tuber.
+Chanterelles, morels, porcini mushrooms (or boletes), and matsutake mushrooms also develop from mycorrhizal fungi.

 The Structure and Life of a Fungus

-The hyphae of a fungus release digestive enzymes into the substrate (the material in which they're growing).
-These enzymes break the substrate down, producing molecules that are absorbed by the fungus and used as nutrients.
+The hyphae of a fungus release digestive enzymes into the material in which they're growing, or the substrate.
+The enzymes break down the substrate or particular substances in the substrate.
+The molecules produced as a result of digestion are then absorbed by the fungus and used as nutrients.
 Fungi aren't plants.
 They don't contain chlorophyll and can't make their own food by photosynthesis.

 Although a mycorrhizal fungus gets its food from a plant's roots, it doesn't destroy the plant.
 The two organisms live as partners, with each giving the other something that it lacks or has difficulty obtaining.

-It's estimated that around ninety percent of vascular land plants (those with water and food conduction vessels) have mycorrhizae.
-The relationship between the fungus and the plant in a mycorrhiza is classified as mutualism, since both organisms benefit from the relationship.
+It's estimated that between sixty-five and ninety percent of vascular land plants (those with water and food conduction vessels) have mycorrhizae.
+The estimated percentage varies according to the reference source.
+The relationship between the fungus and the plant in a mycorrhiza is referred to as symbiosis because it involves two different organisms living together.
+It's also classified as mutualism, since both organisms benefit from the relationship.

 The presence of the fungus greatly increases the surface area of the roots, enabling more water and nutrients to be absorbed.
 The fungus absorbs important chemicals that the plant needs, including phosphorus and nitrogen.
 The nutrients are then absorbed by the root cells.
 Research has shown that mycorrhizal fungi increase the concentration of phosphorus in their host by up to forty percent.
-The fungi benefit from their association with the plant by having access to sugars stored in the root, which they use for food.
+The fungus benefits from its association with the plant by having access to sugars stored in the root, which it uses for food.